WASHINGTON — At the start of the year, what parent doesn’t want their child to do their very best?

 First, be sure they know what they actually need to do for homework.
 Walk them through the process of pulling out their binder or homework folder, or logging into their teacher’s website, and looking at what they have due the next day.

-Then, help them to get started to be sure they understand the first few problems.
-This is the part of the process that leaves the highest chance of drifting focus and procrastination, so get them off on the right track and you’ll have a much better chance of them being able to …
+Then, help them get started to be sure they understand the first few problems.
+This is the part of the process with the highest chance of drifting focus and procrastination, so get them off on the right track and you’ll have a much better chance of them being able to complete their work independently.

-Complete their work independently.
-Once they’re started, walk away so that they have the opportunity to do it themselves.
+And let them do just that.
+Once they’ve started, walk away so that they have the opportunity to do it themselves.
 This will help build the skills and confidence they’ll need as they progress and eventually move into middle school, where the assignments become more rigorous with less teacher assistance.

 How do you know if your child needs a little more help?